aramis-lab/clinicadl/docs/Train/Introduction.md

 The training can be configured through a Toml configuration file or by using the command line options.
 If you have a Toml configuration file (see [the section below](#configuration-file) for more information) you can use the following option to load it:

-- `--config_file` (File) is the name of the Toml configuration file for training job.
-This file contain the value for the options that you want to specify (to avoid too long command line).
+- `--config_file` (path) is the path to a Toml configuration file.
+This file contains the value for the options that you want to specify (to avoid too long command line).

 If an option is specified twice (in the configuration file and as an option in command line) then **the value specified in the command line will have a higher priority when running the job**.

-Options shared for all values of `network_task` are organized in groups:
+Options shared for all values of `NETWORK_TASK` are organized in groups:

 - **Architecture management**
     - `--architecture` (str) is the name of the architecture used.
 Default depends on the task.
     It must correspond to a class that inherits from `nn.Module` imported in `clinicadl/utils/network/__init__.py`.
     To implement custom models please refer to [this section](../Contribute/Custom.md#custom-architecture).
-    - `--multi_network` (bool) is a flag to ask for a [multi-network framework](./Details.md#multi-cohort).
+    - `--multi_network/--single_network` (bool) is a flag to ask for a [multi-network framework](./Details.md#multi-cohort).
     Default trains only one network on all images.
     - `--dropout` (float) is the rate of dropout applied in dropout layers.
 Default: `0`.